mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/approach-and-capabilities.md

 * Trading on DEX, since that will require multi-signature orders.
   These restriction can be considered as temporary one.

-To understand our language better, you can check our [Smart Contracts Language Description page](/technical-details/ride-language/language-description.md).
+To understand our language better, you can check our [RIDE Language Section](/technical-details/ride-language.md).